 How Do I Set Up A Proportion

-Nov 06, 2025 · 12 min read
+12 min read

 Imagine you're baking a cake, and the recipe calls for two eggs for every cup of flour.
 What if you want to make a bigger cake?
-You'll instinctively adjust the ingredients, keeping the relationship between eggs and flour the same.
+Plus, you'll instinctively adjust the ingredients, keeping the relationship between eggs and flour the same.
 This, in essence, is what setting up a proportion is all about – maintaining a consistent relationship between quantities, even when the amounts change.

 Understanding the Foundation of Proportions